semaphoreP/codeastro/Day3/tutorial_doc/README.md

 4. Now we are ready to initialize the documentation.
 Start by making a `docs` directory in your repo.
 Then run `sphinx-quickstart` within `docs`:
 ```
-$ mkdir docs
+mkdir docs
-$ cd docs
+cd docs
-$ sphinx-quickstart
+sphinx-quickstart
 ```
 Answer the questions when prompted on the terminal.
-You can answer `n` to the question: `Separate source and build directories?`.
+Answer `n` to the question: `Separate source and build directories?`.

 This should create several files and directories in your `docs` directory, as shown below.